-The good news is you can learn to avoid them and and stay ahead in your budgeting.
+The good news is by the end of this post, you’ll be able to avoid these 20 biggest budgeting mistakes and and stay ahead in your budgeting game.

 CNN reports that only 41% of Americans use a budget.
 70% don’t have $1000 in the bank.
 Almost half of Americans would need to borrow money or sell something to get $400 to pay for unexpected emergencies.

-What are the common budgeting mistakes you must avoid?
+So, what are the biggest budgeting mistakes you must avoid?

 #1.
 Not tracking your budget